hundeloh-consulting/r3connect/README.md

 r3connect init
 ```

 This should initialize your project folder with all necessary files to start with.
-If you want to create the _Docker_ file run:
+If you want to create the _Docker_ container, run:

 ```
 r3connect docker